Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Survival In-context

+\textit{First layer initialization.} Positive weights introduce a nonzero mean shift in the first pre-activation $z_j^{(1)}$.
+For a first-layer unit with input $(\eta,t)$ and zero bias, $\mathbb{E}[\eta]=0$ and $\mathbb{E}[t]=0.5$.
+Therefore, $\mathbb{E}[z^1] = \mathbb{E}[W_\eta \eta + W_t t] = \frac{1}{2} \mathbb{E}[W_t]$.
+Thus, without correction, the input to $\tanh$ is shifted away from zero, which can push the activation into saturation and reduce the diversity of the generated survival curves.
+We therefore introduce two first-layer controls: a time-centering bias parameter $\mu_t$ and a covariate-effect scale $\lambda_\eta$.
+For a hidden unit $j$, the first pre-activation with a bias is defined as:

+The parameter $\mu_t$ is a reference time location used to shift the time axis; choosing $\mu_t=0.5$ centers the network around the midpoint of the normalized grid, whereas sampling $\mu_t$ produces different temporal regimes. $\lambda$ controls the relative strength of covariate-dependent variation.

+\textit{Censoring.} Similarly to continuous prior, we generate independent censoring times with the same sampling mechanism as event times, using a separate time-only monotone network that does not depend on covariates.
+We rescale both event and censoring times by $t_{\max}$ and apply administrative censoring at a random quantile of the latent event-time distribution (more details in Appendix~\ref{app:surv_prior:censor}).
+Together, $(\alpha, k, \mu_t,\lambda)$, define a prior over survival curve shapes.
+Examples of concrete survival curves and how they depend on the proposed parameters are shown in Appendix~\ref{app:surv_prior:params}.

-To examine the synthesized datasets, we fit the CoxPH models on a random batch of 512 datasets to calculate C-statistics and visualize Kaplan-Meier curves across datasets.
-The resulting plots are shown in Figure~\ref{fig:generated-datasets}.
+\paragraph{Mixed Survival Prior.} Finally, to examine the synthesized datasets, we fit the CoxPH models on a random batch of 512 datasets to calculate C-statistics and visualize survival and Kaplan-Meier curves across datasets.
+The resulting plots are shown in Figure~\ref{fig:prior_ablation}.
 This analysis demonstrates the ability of our data synthesis process to generate a diverse spectrum of complexity and variety in the survival datasets.
+We include both types of prior in the final SIC training.